1953 Argentine Grand Prix

 Race

-On the day of the race, Argentine President Juan Peron, who was actively involved in the Grand Prix and dreamed of making this day unforgettable, announced that entry for all spectators would be free, which led to a massive influx of the public.
+On the day of the race, Argentine President Juan Peron, who was actively involved in the Grand Prix and dreamed of making this day unforgettable, announced that entry for all spectators would be free, which led to a massive influx of the public to the track.
 According to preliminary estimates, from 300 to 400 thousand people came to watch the race, who settled down in all corners of the track, even in the most dangerous places.
-This caused serious concern on the part of the drivers, but the organizers of the Grand Prix, under the watchful eye of the president, simply brushed aside the racers and did not listen to their opinion.
+This caused serious concern among the drivers, who asked the organisers to take some action, but they simply ignored their opinion, not daring to question the president's decision.

 Start.
-Ascari gets off to a good start and takes the lead in the race.
-Even better starts Villoresi, who tries to immediately overtake Ascari in the first turn, but makes a mistake and leaves the track, rolling back to 6th place.
-Gonzalez also starts well and goes to 2nd place, ahead of Fangio, but the best start is once again managed by Bonetto, who like a rocket rushes past his rivals and breaks from penultimate place to 4th!
-Mike Hawthorn, on the contrary, fails the start and ends up only in 13th place.
+Ascari makes a great start and immediately takes the lead, but his teammate Villoresi, who has made an even better start, tries to overtake him straight away at the first corner, but makes a mistake and flies off the track, dropping to 6th place!
+Meanwhile, Gonzalez also begins the Grand Prix very well, breaking through to 2nd, ahead of Fangio, but even better the race begins for Bonetto, who like a rocket rushes past most of his rivals and breaks from penultimate place to 4th!
+As for Hawthorn, the Englishman, on the contrary, fails the start and ends up only in 13th.

 Position after lap 1: Ascari, Gonzalez, Fangio, Bonetto, Farina, Villoresi, Menditeguy, Manzon, Trintignant, Brown.

-Lap 2: Ascari starts to break away from second Gonzalez, and Italian teammate Farina attacks and passes Bonetto, taking 4th place.
+Lap 2: Ascari starts to break away from Gonzalez, while his teammate Farina attacks and passes Bonetto for 4th.

-Lap 3: Fangio passes Gonzalez to 2nd while Villoresi drives into the pits to check the car and falls back to 13th.
-On the same lap, Galvez overtakes Behra and Brown and goes to 9th place, while Brown is also overtaken by Hawthorn.
+Lap 3: Fangio passes Gonzalez for 2nd while Villoresi drives into the pits to check the car and falls back to 13th.
+Meanwhile, on the same lap, Galvez overtakes both Behra and Brown, taking 9th, while Brown also lets Hawthorn through.

-Lap 4: Hawthorn, after a bad start, starts to break through to the top, overtaking Galvez and Behra.
-Caught behind the Englishman Villoresi also does not sit idly by and passes Brown.
+Lap 4: Hawthorn, after a bad start, continues his breakthrough to the top, overtaking Galvez and Behra.
+Caught behind the Englishman, Villoresi also does not sit idly by and passes Brown.

-Lap 5: Ascari is the fastest and already 7 seconds ahead of second-placed Fangio.
+Lap 5: Ascari is the fastest driver on the track and already 7 seconds ahead of second-placed Fangio!

 Meanwhile, Villoresi overtakes Behra and moves up another position.

-Lap 6: Bonetto misses two Gordini of Menditeguy and Manzon and falls to 7th place.
-Trintignant has trouble with his Gordini and the Frenchman makes a long pit stop, dropping to last place.
-Behind Birger passes Barber.
+Lap 6: Bonetto misses two Gordinis of Menditeguy and Manzon and falls to 7th place.
+Meanwhile, Trintignant has trouble with his Gordini and makes a long pit stop, dropping to last place, whereas Birger passes Barber for penultimate place.

-Lap 8: Manzon attacks his temporary partner Menditeguy and goes to 5th place.
+Lap 8: Manzon attacks his temporary teammate Menditeguy for 5th and gets ahead!

-Villoresi also continues to break through, leaving Galvez behind this time.
+Meanwhile, Villoresi also continues his breakthrough, leaving Galvez behind this time.

-Lap 9: Hawthorn wins back one more position, overtaking Bonetto, and is already 7th.
+Lap 9: Hawthorn wins back one more position, overtaking Bonetto, and thus the Englishman is already 7th!

-Lap 10: Farina, who has been driving behind Gonzalez for a long time, goes on the attack and passes the Argentine, taking 3rd place.
-Behind Villoresi overtakes Bonetto and gets behind Hawthorn, and now two Ferraris, breaking through from the back rows, follow each other.
+Meanwhile, on the same lap, Villoresi overtakes Bonetto for 7th and ends up behind Hawthorn, and thus the two Ferraris, breaking through from the back rows, are now following each other.

 Position after 10 laps: Ascari, Fangio, Farina, Gonzalez, Manzon, Menditeguy, Hawthorn, Villoresi, Bonetto, Galvez.

-Lap 11: Hawthorn and Villoresi pass Menditeguy one after the other, and the Argentine drops to 8th.
-Behind, Brown makes a mistake and Schwelm-Cruz and Birger pass him at once, and Trintignant wins back one position, overtaking Barber.
+Lap 11: Hawthorn and Villoresi pass Menditeguy one after the other, thus pushing the Argentine back to 8th!
+Meanwhile, on the same lap, Brown makes a mistake, letting Schwelm-Cruz and Birger pass him through, whereas Trintignant wins back one position, overtaking Barber.

 Lap 16: Trintignant wins another position, leaving Brown behind.

-Meanwhile, some spectators, in search of a better view, completely forget about the danger and start running across the track right in front of the speeding cars!
+Meanwhile, some spectators, completely ignoring the danger, begin to run across the track right in front of the racing cars to get a better view!

 Lap 22: Birger retires with a broken differential.

-Lap 24: The fight between Galvez and Bonetto continues, and now the Italian is ahead.
+Lap 24: The fight between Galvez and Bonetto continues, and now it is the Italian who gets ahead!

-Meanwhile, Menditeguy is forced to retire due to gearbox problems.
+Meanwhile, on the same lap, Menditeguy is forced to retire due to gearbox problems.

-Suddenly, the audience in the stands burst into applause.
-What is it, did Fangio take the lead?
+Lap 26: The enigine in Gonzalez' Maserati starts to overheat again, forcing the Argentinian to turn into another pit stop, as a result of which he loses one more position, this time to Manzon!
+Meanwhile, back to the race, the audience in the stands suddenly burst into applause.
+What is this, has Fangio taken the lead??
 No, this is one of the spectators who ran out onto the track, tore off his shirt and waves it in front of Hawthorn's passing car, posing as a matador!
-The Englishman manages to get away from the collision, but this show leaves the audience in complete delight!
+Fortunately, the Englishman manages to get away from the collision, but this show leaves the audience in complete delight!

 Lap 28: Barber overtakes Trintignant and moves up another position.